SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/String/wrap.md

 so.topic: reference
 ---

+# String.wrap(Integer length, Bool ignoreQuote)

 This function will wrap the String in lines of wanted length.

 * **length:** The number of characters per line after wrapping
 * **ignoreQuote:** True if you do not want quoted lines to be wrapped, else false.